Archillesjakins/DIT-Startups/README.md

 # DIT-Startups

-We going are building an Ecommerce website together atbleast the front-end version of it.
+We are building an E-commerce website together at least the front-end version of it.
-Here is the idea we would replicate this dummie website I bult using Google sites.
+Here is the idea we will replicate this dummie website I built using Google Sites.

 <a href="https://sites.google.com/view/ivy-collections/home">Ivy Collection</a>